ARD Site Diary (2025)

 Bill was unavailable today so Chris was in charge.
 Joining him were Ben, Steve, Patrick, Colin, Peter and Francesca Usher.

 Another decent turn out on a hot sunny day.
-Colin and Steve continued the work de-turfing the areas either side of out 2 major features in Trench 3a on the SE side, i.e. our first urn (F1) and the octagonal feature (F4).
+Colin and Steve continued the work de-turfing the areas either side of out 2 major features in Trench 3a on the SE side, i.e. our first urn (F1) and the clay-lined pit feature (F4).
 The work next to the urn is to allow us to continue to explore the area around it in preparation for its lifting.
 In the afternoon Steve moved to the area Chris had opened in the morning SE of the F4 where burning and flecks of cremated bone had been detected.
 When Chris later cleaned this area he also found a collection of stones at a high level.

-Patrick continued his work on the area NW of the octagonal feature (F4).
+Patrick continued his work on the area NW of the clay-lined pit feature (F4).
 After trowelling through the mottled layer, he began to open up the area by cutting through the underlying soft sandy clay.
 Starting on the NW side, he worked his way towards F4 in order to create a section down the side of the feature to better understand how it was created.

 Peter continued to work on his cremation burial (F12) exposing the full extent of the pit containing the cremated bones.
 By the end of the day he had found the edge of the cut of the pit and was able to show that the bones ran almost all the way to the end of the pit, which a surprise as a large amount of bone had already been removed from it.
 It seems very likely that the bones must have been inserted into the pit in a container (maybe a leather bag) which has now rotted away.
 The bag seems to have been packed in with dark stones preserving the shape of the bag.
 Chris recorded the feature in 3D and photographed it throughout the day to gather as much detail as possible on this very exciting find.